emredjan/emredjan.github.io/_posts/2017-07-11-emulating-r-plots-in-python.md

 published:  true
 ---

-Recently as a part of my [Summer of Data Science 2017](https://twitter.com/hashtag/SoDS17?src=hash) challenge, I took up the task of reading [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) cover-to-cover, including all labs and exercises, and converting the R labs and exercises into Python.
-While I'm still early chapters, but I've learned a lot already.
-Some commands can be straightforward replicated in Python, some are surprisingly hard to find equivalents in python without using custom functions etc. (not that it's needed, but I'm thinking this as more of a learning opportunity).
+Recently, as a part of my [Summer of Data Science 2017](https://twitter.com/hashtag/SoDS17?src=hash) challenge, I took up the task of reading [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) cover-to-cover, including all labs and exercises, and converting the R labs and exercises into Python.
+While I'm still at early chapters, I've learned a lot already.
+Some commands can be straightforward replicated in Python, some are surprisingly hard to find equivalents without using custom functions etc. (not that it's needed to have "exact" equivalents, as python also has powerful features unique to it, but I'm thinking this as more of a learning opportunity).

-One of the simple R commands that doesn't have a direct equivalent in Python is `plot()` for linear regression models (actually `plot.lm()`).
-While python has a vast array of plotting libraries, the more hands-on approach of it necessitates some intervention to replicate R's `plot()`, which creates an group of diagnostic plots (residual, qq, scale-location, leverage) to assess model details when applied to a fitted linear regression model.
+One of the simplest R commands that doesn't have a direct equivalent in Python is `plot()` for linear regression models (wraps `plot.lm()` when fed linear models).
+While python has a vast array of plotting libraries, the more hands-on approach of it necessitates some intervention to replicate R's `plot()`, which creates a group of diagnostic plots (residual, qq, scale-location, leverage) to assess model performance when applied to a fitted linear regression model.

 Let's see the example in R with the *Auto* dataset: